To receive emergency phone notifications during flooding events please sign up for Code Red.

-The City has Flood Response and Recovery Plans for Walnut Creek and North Walnut Creek, which outline the following steps, effective Feb.
+The City has Flood Response and Recovery Plans for Walnut Creek and North Walnut Creek, which are outlined in the following steps, effective Feb.
 2016.

 In the event of a FLOOD WATCH...

 A flood watch is issued when conditions are favorable for flooding.
 It does not mean flooding will occur, but it is possible.
-City staff will:
+Public Works staff will:

 In the event of a flood or flash FLOOD WARNING...